Muddus National Park: Wildfires

-Forest fires in the Muddus National Park have left traces on sample plots.
+Forest fires in Muddus National Park have left traces on sample plots.
 There are fire scars on living or dead trees or charcoal fragments in the humus layer.
 The park was investigated on 75 separate sample plots.
 Some of the major fire years in the Muddus area coincide with forest fires in other parts of northern Sweden, in the taiga of western Russia, and in central Siberia.
 There is constant regeneration happening in the wildlife in the National Park.
 Forest fires were shown to have occurred in the five different types of forest.
 The fires that were most frequently occurring of fires in the pine forests occurred with within the span of 81–90 years, while the mean frequency was 110 years.
 The interval of time elapsed since the last forest fire occurred in the pine forests was 144 years.
 Some of the major fire years in the Muddus area coincide with forest fires in other parts of northern Sweden, in the taiga of western Russia, and in central Siberia.